BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/deploy.md

 ### Public chain deployment

-1. If you want to run the official network of BFChain public chain nodes, follow the steps of \<[Single Node Deployment](/en/Tutorials/PC_full_node_tutorial/Windows/deploy.md#single-node-deployment)\> and set the configuration file `/installation directory/conf/ Parameters in base-config.json`:
+1. If you want to run the official network of BFMeta public chain nodes, follow the steps of \<[Single Node Deployment](/en/Tutorials/PC_full_node_tutorial/Windows/deploy.md#single-node-deployment)\> and set the configuration file `/installation directory/conf/ Parameters in base-config.json`:

    1. "`isGenesisBlockProvidedExternally`" is set to `false`

    2. "`bnid`" is set to `b`

-2. If you want to run the test network of BFChain public chain nodes, then
+2. If you want to run the test network of BFMeta public chain nodes, then

    1. "`isGenesisBlockProvidedExternally`" is set to `false`